Brodinlab/ME-CFS_study/README.md

 * [Setup](#setup)

 ## General info
-This project used multiple data sets:
+This project used multiple omics data:
-- Olink panels (plasma protein expression - NPX)
+- Plasma protein expression (Olink panels - NPX)
-- CyTOF (Grid)
+- Cell abundance (CyTOF - Grid)
 - mRNA sequencing (VST counts)

 Single-level analyses and omics-integration was performed in order to characterize this heterogeneous ME/CFS cohort and the effects of the INMEST treatment throughout the clinical trial.